bitst0rm-pub/Formatter/README.md

 ## Development:

-Starting from version 1.0.6, you now have the ability to create your own module for a third-party plugin that hasn't yet been integrated into Formatter.
+Starting from version 1.0.6, you now are able to create your own module for a third-party plugin that hasn't yet been integrated into Formatter.
 This allows you to extend your individual needs.
 In theory, you can use Formatter as a platform to convert **_any_** form of text, as long as third-party plugins operate in a text-to-text manner, such as Text-to-QR code, text-to-ASCII image conversion.

 ### 1. Prerequisite: